ahmedhassan2017/MusicFlow/README.md

     }
 }
 ```
- Code snippet of getToken fun that gets the access token
+ Code snippet of getToken fun that gets the access token using Observation (RXjava)
  ```
  fun getToken (){
             val observable: @NonNull Observable<TokenModel?>? =